openebs/openebs/k8s/demo/mongodb/README.md

 ### Sysbench Installation Steps :

-- Download the appropriate branch of Percona-Lab's sysbench fork with support for mongodb integration on the Kubernetes nodes into which the sysbench dependencies are installed (refer the pre-requisites)
+- Download the appropriate branch of Percona-Lab's sysbench fork with support for mongodb integration on the Kubernetes nodes into which the sysbench dependencies are installed (refer the prerequisites)

   ```
   git clone -b dev-mongodb-support-1.0 https://github.com/Percona-Lab/sysbench.git
   ```

-- Enter the sysbench local repo & perform the following commands in the given order :
+- Enter the sysbench local repository and perform the following commands in the given order :

   ```
   cd sysbench